-Figure 4-15 Wireless Settings
+Figure 4-16 Wireless Settings

-Wireless Network Name (also called SSID) - Enter a value of up to 32 characters.
+- Wireless Router Radio The wireless radio of the Router can be enabled or disabled to allow wireless stations access.
+If enabled, the wireless stations will be able to access the Router, otherwise, wireless stations will not be able to access the Router. - Wireless Network Name (also called SSID) Enter a value of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
+Considering your wireless network security, the default SSID is set to be

+TP-LINK\XXXXXX (XXXXXX indicates the last unique six numbers of each Router's MAC address).
 This value is case-sensitive.
 For example, TEST is NOT the same as test.